GenesysLabs/zilswap-webapp/README.md

-# Zilswap Webapp
+# CARBON Swap

-This repository contains the UI code for the Zilswap dApp.
+This repository contains the UI code for the CARBON Swap dApp.

-The webapp is hosted on canonical url: [https://zilswap.io](https://zilswap.io).
-IFPS hosting is coming soon.
+Hosted on canonical url: [https://swap.carbontoken.info](https://zilswap.io).

 ## Development

-The Zilswap webapp is built using React.
+The CARBON Swap dApp was initially forked from zilswap (developed by Switcheo) Built using React.
 Simply install Node.js and node package dependencies to begin.

 ```bash
 yarn install